arzingy/matplotlib-challenge/README.md

 # Matplotlib Assignment
-Here are the screenshots of the results of different stages of my work on this challenge.
+Here are the screenshots and the analysis of the results of different stages of my work on this challenge.

 ## DataFrame with merged data (first 5 rows)
 <figure>